Gabi1M/QBitUI/README.md

 - Add support for the majority of qBitTorrent's settings
 - Add support for displaying torrent details, trackers, files etc.
-- Add support for managing multiple torrents at once
 - Add support for many more languages

 # Developing